DRMacIver/schroedinteger/README.rst

 but I make no real claims beyond that.
 If you use it you will almost certainly run into problems.

-It implements what is essentially a simple form of [Concolic testing](https://en.wikipedia.org/wiki/Concolic_testing).
+It implements what is essentially a simple form of `Concolic testing <https://en.wikipedia.org/wiki/Concolic_testing>_.

 The concept here is as follows: Suppose we want to test something by throwing random data at it, e.g. using `Hypothesis <http://hypothesis.readthedocs.org>`_,